oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![DMS](./images/dms-114(4).png "23")

-    Now, let’s define the masking formats for the remaining three columns that do not yet have assigned formats.
+    Now, let’s define the masking formats for the remaining two columns that do not yet have assigned formats.

 6. Select the **EMAIL** column in *`DEMO_HR_EMPLOYEES`*, then click the **Define Masking Format** option at the top.